migbernardo/firept_app/README.md

 ### Description

-This project is about the devolpment of an interactive dashbord to track metrics about fires in Portugal based on data from ICNF and Pordata.
+This project is about the development of an interactive dashbord to track metrics about fires in Portugal based on data from ICNF and Pordata.

 ![image](https://user-images.githubusercontent.com/91217958/164699357-ef7ba308-455c-4542-b0aa-d84dd9a877c5.png)